Online

 Is adapted accommodation and specialist equipment available in halls of residence?

-Most halls of residence are wheelchair accessible and there are adapted rooms in the two SOAS halls of residence as well as the Intercollegiate Halls owned by the University of London.
+Most halls of residence are wheelchair accessible and have adapted rooms.
 Disabled students are given priority for a space in the University Halls.
 Advisors can help to arrange visits and to provide information about the adaptations in the halls of residence via the SOAS accommodation officer.

 Assistive Technology